 Faith is another principle of macrobiotics.
 It is not a superficial belief or superstition, but a clear understanding on our Oneness in this cosmos and the laws of nature.
 We understand that when changing to a healthier diet, especially after the first 3 months, our condition may temporarily seem to get worse.
 This is either due to your body expelling toxins and/or your cells resistance to a new intercellular fluid, or your inaccurate application of macrobiotics.
 (See also the Detox section on the Wholesome Diet page.)
 With faith you will not give up but trust the process.
 And if the condition keeps getting worse, it will not make you rigid or stubborn in your misapplication of macrobiotics but guide you to seek proper help.

 There is only space here to touch on this vast subject of macrobiotics, but it is worth studying in-depth.
-See Diet and Macrobiotics on the Links page for related websites.
 Below are some references for further study.
-You can search for these books from the bookstore links below.
-Some of them may be currently out of print, but those bookstores can possibly find a copy for you, or your local library might have a copy.
+Some of them may be currently out of print, but a bookstore or local library can possibly find a copy for you.

 Links to Macrobiotic sites: